mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Natural Weapon:** When you fight, you might not hit harder than anyone else, but you get a whole flurry of hits in at once, which is just as good.

-**Super Intelligence:** It’s not just your body that moves quickly; your mind also operates at light speed.
+**Super Intelligence:** It's not just your body that moves quickly; your mind also operates at light speed.

 ### Improved Special Effects